Fundamental Orders of Connecticut: Individual Rights of People

 When discussing the Fundamental Orders today, the individual rights in the Orders, with others added over the years, are still included as a "Declaration of Rights" in the first article of the current Connecticut Constitution, adopted in 1965.
 As mentioned previously, the right to vote wasn’t restricted by any detrimental requirements and positions of power weren’t limited to the gentry.
 Colonial Connecticut’s government was mainly a creation of the people and without any form of sovereignty controlling the area, government would be catered towards the needs of the people.
 Positions of power also had limits, with the governor or legislature, not having control over any precedents made on a local level of government, like monetary or local laws.
 It is also notable for being one of the first documents to have a clause about “taxation without representation”.

 However, there were limitations to how democratic the Orders could be.
 Those who lived in the colony were either designated as “inhabitants” or “freemen”.
 The common folk were usually labeled as inhabitants were able to vote during town meetings and hold town office positions, they were unable to vote for higher positions of power, like governor.
 Those who could, the freemen, were only given the title by the General Court or magistrates, thus most of the freemen the people of the company, but of corporations, a problem which occurred under the 1662 Charter.

 John Winthrop, the Connecticut governor who ran for multiple terms.

 Additionally, it was still based on Puritan fundamentals and ruled based on their interpretation of God, meaning actions such as profanity or adultery could result in punishment.
-It contained an oath of fidelity, which would’ve excluded individuals who were not Puritan from voting or running for office, granted there wouldn’t have been these individuals living in Connecticut at the time.
+It contained an oath of fidelity, which would have excluded individuals who were not Puritan from voting or running for office, granted there would not have been these individuals living in Connecticut at the time.
 Governor John Winthrop was also elected on multiple occasions, due to his popularity, despite the articles stating Governors could only run for one term.